Random Acts of Kindness Day: Simple Ways to Show Kindness to OthersFebruary 10, 2022

 Many people who take their depression medications irregularly often find that their symptoms haven’t improved.
-This may lead them to skip their doses entirely or attempt to take higher doses after days when they forgot to take their medication.
+This may lead them to skip their doses entirely or attempt to take higher doses after days when they forget to take their medication.

-The best way to avoid this is to set alarms daily to remind yourself to take your antidepressant, so you don’t miss any doses.
+The best way to avoid this is to set alarms daily to remind yourself to take your antidepressant so you don’t miss any doses.
 Furthermore, do not take double the dose after a day where you missed a dose, as this can produce a negative reaction.

 You’re Struggling to Sleep

 Antidepressants can affect your ability to sleep, as well as your sexual drive or libido, which can also make sleep difficult.
 In some cases, antidepressants can also cause nightmares, vivid dreams, and myoclonus (a condition marked by a sudden jerking of limbs.)
 As you can imagine, these side effects can easily keep someone from getting their full eight hours.